Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 Three Z-axis lead screws ensure stable bed movement, while the direct-drive extruder delivers precise filament control for clean, accurate prints.

-Bambu P1S 3D printer close-up shows its build plate and vertical screw mechanism, highlighting precision engineering.
+Bambu P1S 3D printer shows detail of build platform and vertical support rod, highlighting sturdy construction and precision components.

 The Bambu Lab P1S includes user-friendly features like a built-in LED light for chamber visibility, though some users find it dim.